Reviews

 • Rehabilitation after Sequestration

-Consumers who were previously declared insolvent as a result of a sequestration order, can apply to court for rehabilitation after sequestration.
-Alternatively, the Insolvency Act allows for the insolvent to be automatically rehabilitated… find out more
+If you were were previously declared insolvent through a sequestration order can apply to court for rehabilitation after sequestration.
+Alternatively, the Insolvency Act allows for automatic rehabilitation after a set period.
+Once successfully rehabilitated, you regain your financial and legal status, enabling you to enter credit agreements again. find out more

 • Rescission of Administration Orders